MichalMilej/ChargingStation/README.md

 1. Configuration variables are stored in .env file.

 2. You can run application fully in Docker.
-All you need is to have it installed and run the following commend in the CLI, while being in the current directory.
+All you need is to have it installed and run the following commend in the CLI, while being in the project directory.

 ```
 docker-compose --profile full_docker up
 ```

 You can also use Docker partially (only container with database).
 In this case you also need Node.js.
 First set .env variable DB_HOST="localhost".
-Then apply following commands, while being in the current directory to run the app.
+Then apply following commands, while being in the the project directory to run the app.

 ```
 docker-compose up